Sacred Military Constantinian Order of Saint George: The Order's historic relationship with the Holy See and the succession to the Grand Mastership

+of the Sacred Military Constantinian Order of Saint George, has been pleased to appoint His Eminence Cardinal Domenico Ferrata as Protector of the said Order.
+This is communicated to the aforementioned Cardinal Ferrata for his due information, with the understanding that in the conferral of this title and office every power of ecclesiastical jurisdiction has been expressly excluded.
+From the Vatican, 7 March 1910.
+Cardinal R. Merry del Val.”
+Cardinal Ferrata remained Protector until his appointment as Secretary of State in 1913 and he was then replaced by Francesco di Paula Cardinal Cassetta. at the latter's death in 1919 he was succeeded by Amadeo Cardinal Ranuzzi de' Bianchi, whose position was temporarily suspended in 1924 during the negotiations to settle the "Roman Question" which ended with the Lateran Treaty of 1929.
+Cardinal Ranuzzi de' Bianchi died in 1927 and no successor was appointed.
+The position and title of Cardinal Protector no longer exists in canon Law.

+In 1922 the Order was granted a renewal of the Calendar of Divine Office, conferred in 1911 and today the Order has a Grand Prior Cardinal Gerhard Ludwig Müller and a Prior of Italy Cardinal Dominique Mamberti Prefect of the Apostolic Segnatura, and among the membership a further eleven other Cardinals who hold the rank of Bailiff Grand Cross of the Order.

 Juridical recognition

-The Italian Republic recognises the order as an Order of Chivalry under Law n° 178 of 1951; the authorisation to Italian citizens awarded the Constantinian decorations to wear was confirmed in a decision of the Italian State Council (number 1869/81), at first limited to awards made by the junior line claimant, Prince Ferdinand, but in 2004 extended to the awards by the Infante Don Carlos.
-Therefore those citizens lawfully awarded with Constantinian decorations can request permission to wear them on the territory of the Italian Republic by Presidential Decree or Decree of the Ministry of Foreign Affairs.
+The Italian Republic recognises the order as an Order of Chivalry under Law No. 178 of 1951.
+The authorisation to Italian citizens awarded the Constantinian decorations to wear was confirmed in a decision of the Italian State Council (number 1869/81), at first limited to awards made by the junior line claimant, Prince Ferdinand, but in 2004 extended to the awards by the Infante Don Carlos.
+Therefore, those citizens lawfully awarded with Constantinian decorations can request permission to wear them on the territory of the Italian Republic by Presidential Decree or Decree of the Ministry of Foreign Affairs.
 By a 1973 Decree of the President of the Republic, a National Italian Association of the Knights of the Sacred Military Constantinian Order of St. George was formed by Prince Ferdinando (whose father Prince Ranieri had died that year) The order is on the Orders, decorations, and medals of Italy list.